-Figure 5.24.
+Figure 5.26.
 Colour table according to the hexadecimal value.

 The first panel contains the source file, the configuration file, and the target file.
 The second panel defines at the left hand side the paper size and the margins.
 One the right hand side the number of pages is shown.
 A third panel informs about possible errors in the source file, such as unknown commands or lacking attributes.
 If the programme finds an error, it ignores the line and continues.
-Rectangle/circle: outside dimensions defines the mode how rectangles and circles are drawn.
+Rectangle/circle : outside dimensions defines the mode how rectangles and circles are drawn.
+The area of text boxes can be shown.
 Buttons in the below section control output, printing, reload and exit.
 All all these functions can be also reached by hot keys.